GDPR and its impact on CRM

 How can my CRM software help with GDPR compliance?

 Your CRM software is a vital tool to achieving and maintaining GDPR compliance.
+Learn more about CRM and its role in GDPR compliance.

 Consider a scenario where your business policies clearly state that you only need to collect name, address, and email information, to carry out the required service to your customers, then your CRM needs to be configured such that this is all it is able to collect and store.
 Your CRM should not allow users to enter any other personal details such as age, relationship status, etc.